 - The natural area is generally good.
 Some areas (especially adjacent to boundaries) are infested with Privet and Pittosporum are in poor condition. - Where the Bushcare Group is actively restoring, vegetation is in good condition

-There is evidence of vehicular movements in the reserve as well as illegal disposal of soil, bricks and tyres
+Northern park Bushland sector showing maintained sediment basin and creek There is evidence of vehicular movements in the reserve as well as illegal disposal of soil, bricks and tyres